HeirJordan3/inventory-frontend/README.md

 http://localhost:8080
 ```

-You can customize this using an `.env` file.
+You can customize the API base URL using an environment variable.

----

-## 🧾 Features

-* Form to input:

-  * Name
-  * Quantity
-  * Location
-  * Locker Combination
-* Sends a POST request to the backend
-* Logs response to the browser console
-* Resets the form after submission

 ---